nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-19-are-you-doing-scrum-really/index.md

 ---
+title: Are you doing Scrum?
+Really?
+date: 2011-11-19
+author: MrHinsh
 id: "4049"
-title: "Are you doing Scrum?
-Really?"
-date: "2011-11-19"
-categories:
-  - "people-and-process"
-tags:
-  - "develop"
-  - "nwcadence"
-  - "people"
-  - "process"
-  - "psd"
-  - "psf"
-  - "psm"
-  - "scrum"
-coverImage: "nakedalm-experts-professional-scrum-3-3.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "are-you-doing-scrum-really"
+slug: are-you-doing-scrum-really
 aliases:
 - /blog/are-you-doing-scrum-really
+tags:
+- develop
+- nwcadence
+- people
+- process
+- psd
+- psf
+- psm
+- scrum
+categories:
+- people-and-process
+coverImage: nakedalm-experts-professional-scrum-3-3.png

 ---

 [![PSM Front Logo 1](images/Scrum.org-Logo_500x118_thumb-4-4.png "PSM Front Logo 1")](http://blog.hinshelwood.com/files/2011/11/Scrum.org-Logo_500x118.png)This week I was at the ALM Summit in Redmond.
 There was a very interesting talk from David Starr of Scrum.org going over the recent changes in Scrum.
 These changes are, I think, designed to battle the things that have made Scrum unpalatable to many people.
 { .post-img }